 Love you Dad,

-To send flowers to Marion "Pat" F. Wright's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marion "Pat" F. Wright, please visit our floral store.